Geometry of Quantum Logic Gates: Holomorphic Representation of Quantum Logic Gates

 \subsection{Multi-Qubit Gates}

 Multi-qubit gates are constructed by combining single-qubit operators across distinct mode pairs.
-Since each qubit $j$ is encoded in its own bosonic pair $(z_{a_j}, z_{b_j})$, gates acting on multiple qubits factorize naturally in the holomorphic representation.
+Since each qubit $j$ is encoded in its own bosonic pair $(z_{a_j}, z_{b_j})$, gates acting on multiple qubits factorize naturally in the holomorphic representation. \begin{itemize}[left=0pt] \item \textbf{Controlled-NOT (CNOT$_{c,t}$)}: The CNOT gate flips the target qubit $t$ if the control qubit $c$ is in state $\ket{1}$.
+Using the projector $\ket{1}\bra{1}_c = \frac{1}{2}(1 - Z_c)$, we write: